 Tools and prompts

-Use the MCP to get code for your Figma selection.
+Use the MCP server to get the design context for a layer or your selection in Figma.
 By default, the output is React + Tailwind, but you can customize it through your prompt.

 Suggested prompts: